Did you receive a VIRUS, TROJAN or

 If your antivirus software is detecting your trainer as a virus, many times you can add an EXCEPTION in the software settings which will tell it to ignore this file.
 If there is no exception list, it may be necessary for you to disable your AV temporarily while the trainer is in use.

-AVG is the single worst anti-virus product on the planet when it comes to false positives for games and trainers.
-It is highly recommended that you find an alternate antivirus solution if using AVG.
+AVG and AVast are the worst anti-virus products on the planet when it comes to false positives for games and trainers.
+It is highly recommended that you find an alternate antivirus solution if using either of these products.
 For those people that must use AVG, member FireflyPoi has submitted the following guide on how to allow AVG to work with most trainers.

 AVG Trainer Compatability Guide

 Here is my brief, simple step-by-step guide on getting your AVG Anti-Virus to allow trainers to run correctly, without having to compromise your system security by uninstalling and/or disabling your antivirus completely, which some people have problems with (or if you are like me, you are paranoid of infection).
 So my guide is to help you have the peace of mine of having your Anti-Virus enabled, and also being able to use your trainers freely.